 Loan - A loan agreement is an agreement between a lender (bank) and a customer (debtor) where the lender lends an agreed amount of money for an agreed period.
 The customer is required to repay the money over the period and also to pay interest on the amount of the loan outstanding.
 Interest is normally charged monthly at an agreed rate.
 A business entering into a loan agreement may claim interest paid as a business expense.

 Minimum Balance - A certain amount of money that must be maintained in an account at all times

 Money Transfers - The sending (or movement) of funds or securities or of a right relating to funds or securities from one participant to another by (a) conveyance of physical instruments / money, (b) accounting entries on the books of a financial intermediary, or (c) accounting entries processed through a funds and / or securities transfer system.

 Notice Deposit Account (32 Day Extension) - This is a special account into which you can deposit funds for a specific period such as 32, 60 or 88 days.
 Withdrawals can only be made on expiry of the specific notice.
 The interest rate over the period is guaranteed (i.e. it remains the same even if there is an increase or decrease in rates).
 The term for this type of deposit is chosen upfront.

 Offshore Trade - Cross border trade.
 This is an off-market trade between entities in South Africa and another country or between two entities outside South Africa.

-Offshore Banking Unit - A foreign Bank usually handling foreign exchange and domestic money market transactions in a center where the capital market is free and enjoys advantages in terms of tax and/or reserve requirements.
+Offshore Banking Unit - A Foreign Bank usually handling foreign exchange and domestic money market transactions in a centre where the capital market is free and enjoys advantages in terms of tax and / or reserve requirements.

 Offshore Funds - Funds based outside the tax system of the country in which intended investors reside.